Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Introduction

 The example we introduce, that within the consistent histories illustrates our point (existence of contrary inferences for classical systems), is based on the well-known time-of-arrival problem for a free particle \cite{allcock_time_1969}.
 The time-of-arrival type of questions constitute prototypes for dealing with questions that involve a non-trivial temporal aspect (c.f. time extended propositions).
 Standard quantum theory cannot answer such questions easily, possibly due to the fact that time is not an observable (no self-adjoint time operator), while it only appears as an external parameter marking the evolution in Schr\"odinger equation.
 Within the (consistent) histories framework temporal questions without external observers (closed systems) can be addressed naturally.
 For example, time-of-arrival histories are special cases of spacetime coarse-grainings of the histories space \cite{Hartle:1991qg}.

 There have been many works addressing temporally extended questions within the consistent histories formulation.
-For instance Halliwell and Zafiris in \cite{1998PhRvD..57.3351H} showed that coupling of the particle with a thermal bath allows the definition of coupling-dependent probabilities for the time-of-arrival problem; Anastopoulos and Savvidou in \cite{anastopoulos_time--arrival_2006} studied the issues of the definition of a temporal probability density in the context of Copenhagen interpretation and of histories formalism and attempted to construct POVMs by considering measurements smeared in time, while in \cite{Halliwell:2006aa,Wallden:2007aa,Wallden:2008aa} it was investigated the time-of-arrival problem for closed quantum systems in non-relativistic quantum theory and in time-reparametrisation invariant theories.
+For instance Halliwell and Zafiris in \cite{1998PhRvD..57.3351H} showed that coupling of the particle with a thermal bath allows the definition of coupling-dependent probabilities for the time-of-arrival problem; Anastopoulos and Savvidou in \cite{anastopoulos_time--arrival_2006} studied the issues of the definition of a temporal probability density in the context of Copenhagen interpretation and of histories formalism and attempted to construct positive operator valued measurements by considering them smeared in time, while in \cite{Halliwell:2006aa,Wallden:2007aa,Wallden:2008aa} it was investigated the time-of-arrival problem for closed quantum systems in non-relativistic quantum theory and in time-reparametrisation invariant theories.

 The time-of-arrival histories are also related to the quantum Zeno effect \cite{Misra_1977,facchi2001zeno} which states that the evolution of a system ``freezes'' under continuous observation (see for example \cite{Wallden:2007aa}).
 In infinite-dimensional projection operators, as the one we are dealing with in this work, it has been shown that the evolution is restricted to a subspace of the Hilbert space \cite{FACCHI200012}.
 These cases usually refer to spatial projections but they also accommodate more general questions regarding the assignment of some property of the quantum system.
 In this case, the projector confines the system in some range of the spectrum of the corresponding observable.